wawzat/purpleair-data-tools/README.txt

     The combined data is resampled by averaging the readings over a specified interval and saved as new summarized Excel and/or csv file(s) as selected by the user (see command line arguments below).

+    The PM 2.5 AQI is calculated and included in the output files in the Ipm25 column.

  The available output file formats are described below: